Nepsha1986/gift/src/content/gifts/en-us/electronics.md

 ---
-title: Electronics
+title: "Electronics"
-description: Explore the latest gadgets and tech gifts for tech-savvy individuals.
+description: "From smartphones to drones - the best gifts for teenagers who keep up with the latest in electronics"
-date: '2023-09-19'
+date: "2023-09-19"
-thumbnail: ../../img/gifts/earphones.webp
+thumbnail: "../../img/gifts/earphones.webp"
 category: "for-teens"
 featured: true
 ---